-- (2) Worksite Specific Respiratory Protection Plan - (3) Respirator Cleaning Procedures - (4) User Seal Check Procedures - (5) Request for Medical Clearance for Respirator Use
+- (2) Voluntary Use of Respirator, 29 CFR 1910.134 Appendix D - (3) Worksite Specific Respiratory Protection Plan - (4) Respirator Cleaning Procedures - (5) User Seal Check Procedures - (6) Request for Medical Clearance for Respirator Use

 1. Situation.
-This Order revises the requirements to eliminate or minimize occupational exposures to respiratory hazards and establishes the written Respiratory Protection Program for Marine Corps Logistics Base (MCLB) Albany as required by reference (a).
+This order provides guidance to eliminate or minimize occupational exposures to respiratory hazards and establishes the written Respiratory Protection Program for Marine Corps Logistics Base Albany (MCLBA) as required by reference (a).

 2. Cancellation.
-Base Order 5100.13C.
+MCLBA Order 5100.13D.

 3. Mission.
-Leaders at all levels are responsible for implementing the requirements and procedures in this order to eliminate or minimize occupational exposures to respiratory hazards.
+Leaders at all levels are responsible for implementing the requirements and procedures in order to eliminate or minimize occupational exposures to respiratory hazards.